 #6 Do we really need to know this?

-Most adults have no idea what the SATs are asking our 6 and 10 year olds to do!
+Most adults have no idea what the SATs are asking 10 year olds to do!
 Have a look below:

 How are your modal verbs, expanded noun phrases or relative clauses?
 Wouldn’t you just think the best thing to do would be to create a wonderful environment to encourage fabulous writing?
 Mmmm…

-#7 We are setting up our special children to fail
+#7 We are setting up our children to fail

 And so I come to my biggest and most hateful part of SATs.
-Our special children.
-A child with a neurological difference or learning difficulty will be hugely disadvantaged by SATs.
+Our children with ADHD.
+A child with a neurological difference will be hugely disadvantaged by SATs.
 Yes you may argue that she or he will always be faced with exams and if they want to get to university they need exams.